BTU-EnerEcon/FOCCSI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This space is to show useful examples of how a project can be used. screenshots and demos work well in this space.
+This space is to show useful examples of how a project can be used.
+Screenshots and demos would work well in this space.

 <!-- LICENSE -->
 ## License